LESdylan/DBMS/deep/README.md

 ### Advantages of Hash Value Partitioning
 #### Even Distribution
 - *Insight:* Hash functions typically provide a uniform distribution of values, which helps evenly distribute data across partitions, reducing the likelihood of hotspots where one partition becomes overloaded.
-- *Evidence:* (Please provide specific evidence to support this point.)

 #### Simplicity of Implementation
 - *Insight:* The process of hashing is straightforward and does not require extensive knowledge of data access patterns.
 It can be easily implemented in most database systems.
-- *Evidence:* (Please provide specific evidence to support this point.)

 #### Scalability
 - *Insight:* Adding new partitions is feasible; however, it may require rehashing existing data.
 As the number of partitions increases, uniform distribution helps maintain performance as the dataset grows.
-- *Evidence:* (Please provide specific evidence to support this point.)

 #### Improved Performance for Lookup Operations
 - *Insight:* When the same hash function is consistently applied, lookups for specific keys can be performed quickly, as they are directed to the correct partition without needing to search all partitions.
-- *Evidence:* (Please provide specific evidence to support this point.)

 #### Data Isolation
 - *Insight:* By partitioning data, sensitive information can be isolated from less sensitive data.
 This isolation helps to enforce stricter security protocols on partitions that contain critical or regulated data (e.g., personal identification information, financial records).